 Entreprenership programme for upper-secondary students "ESTRUS-preneurs"

-15.09.2020Estonia-Russia Cross-Border Cooperation Programme 2014-202001.11.2019 - 31.10.2020 (12 months)Total budget: 55 000 EUR (Programme co-financing: 49 500 EUR)Narva Language Lyceum - 30 000 EUR (Programme co-financing: 27 000 EUR)Petrovski College - 25 000 EUR (Programme co-financing: 22 500 EUR)In the frames of the project 7 students' cross-border mini-companies work together and develop their products and services.
+01.02.202201.11.2019 - 31.12.2021Total budget: 55 000 EUR (Programme co-financing: 49 500 EUR)Narva Language Lyceum - 30 000 EUR (Programme co-financing: 27 000 EUR)Petrovski College - 25 000 EUR (Programme co-financing: 22 500 EUR)In the frames of the project 7 students' cross-border mini-companies worked together and developed their products and services.
 It is a continuation of Erasmus+ Strategic Partnership project “EU-preneurs”.
 The present initiative is built on the previous project results, achievements and lessons learnt.There are two partner institutions involved in the project: Narva Language Lyceum (Estonia) and Petrovski College (St.Petersburg, Russia).
 They are both public educational establishments, active in international cooperation and implementation of innovative practices.
-In the present project we test, improve and disseminate the model of international mini-companies, which was developed in EU-preneurs project.The project main activities are testing the model of students' cross-border mini-companies and establishing 7 students' cross-border mini-companies.
-Each company involves 2 participants from each partner school (4 members altogether).
-The companies meet twice for learning sessions in Sankt-Peterburg and Narva, but most of their work is done virtually.
-Apart from developing their businesses and learning entrepreneurship the students develop their intercultural communication and distance cooperation skills.The business ideas are:1. restoration of old furniture;
+In the present project we test, improve and disseminate the model of international mini-companies, which was developed in EU-preneurs project.The project main activities were testing the model of students' cross-border mini-companies and establishing 7 students' cross-border mini-companies.
+Each company involved 2 participants from each partner school (4 members altogether).
+The companies met for the first learning session in Narva, but most of their work was done virtually or in a hybrid way.
+Apart from developing their businesses and learning entrepreneurship the students developed their intercultural communication and distance cooperation skills.The business ideas were:1. restoration of old furniture;

 2. capsule hostel;

 3. application for encouraging people to sort garbash;